FNF-CNE-Devs/CodenameEngine/PATCHNOTES.md

 		- Snaps for notes/events in the charter
 		- Multiple Vocals Support (per strumline)
 		- Playback speed in the charter
-		- New SEXY editor assets by paige and fushi!!!! (and lunar, does 16x16 even count??? 😭)
+		- New SEXY editor assets by paige and nex!!!! (and lunar, does 16x16 even count??? 😭)
 		- NEW EVENTS (Camera events, play animation, scroll speed change)
 		- Events window is now scrollable (more events, more room)
 		- Custom Properities in Meta AND Character (Editable in Charter and Character Editor :D) (accessible with SONG.meta.customValues.[property] and [character].extras.[property])